 Language Service Providers (LSPs) – These are the vendors that provide translation and localization services (like Language Intelligence).

-Localization – What exactly is it, and why is it important?
+The localization process– What exactly is it, and why is it important?

 Translation Workflows – How do we get from the beginning to a successful end product?